17. Geemap#

 m

-There are several ways to add basemaps to a map.
-You can specify the basemap to use in the basemap
+There are several ways to add basemaps to a map in geemap.
+You can specify a basemap in the basemap

-keyword argument when creating the map.
-Alternatively, you can add basemap layers to the map using the add_basemap
+keyword argument when creating the map, or you can add additional basemap layers using the add_basemap

 m = geemap.Map(basemap="Esri.WorldImagery")